MasteryEducation/SecuritiesExamsMastery.ca/content/csc/11/5/index.md

 - [ ] A provincial securities regulator.
 - [ ] A clearinghouse.

-> **Explanation:** Forward contracts are negotiated over the counter without an intermediary, thus exposing each party to the other’s credit risk.
-Exchanges and clearinghouses substantially lower this risk.
+> **Explanation:**( Forward contracts are negotiated over the counter without an intermediary, thus exposing each party to the other’s credit risk.
+Exchanges and clearinghouses substantially lower this risk.)

----

 ### What is one advantage of using hedge accounting for a forward or futures contract?